Holding Civic Medicine Accountable: Will Morreim's Liability Scheme Work in a Disaster?

 Showing items related by title, author, creator and subject.

-Smarter Health Care Partnership for American Families: Making Federal and State Roles in Managed Care Regulation and Liability Work for Accountable and Affordable Health Care Coverage Unknown author (United States.
+Smarter Health Care Partnership for American Families: Making Federal and State Roles in Managed Care Regulation and Liability Work for Accountable and Affordable Health Care Coverage Unknown creator (United States.
 Congress.
 House.
 Committee on Energy and Commerce.
 Subcommittee on Health, 2001)